David-Fryd/chat-analyzer/README.md

 // Mockup JSON Data
 {
-  "platform" : "youtube",  // youtube & twitch are currently supported (inform what data/fields the JSON contains)
+  "platform" : "youtube",  // youtube & twitch are currently supported (inform what data/fields the JSON contains) "timeInterval" : 5,      // Time interval in seconds (how granular the analytics are)

    "rawData" : [           // Array where each element represents a time interval
     {"timeStamp" : 0, "intervalActivity" : 10, "chatMessages" : 8, "superChats" : 0, "newMembers" : 2, . . .}, // if interval==5, this is 0:00 - 0:05